sondekalboussi/Phylogenies/README.md

-# These codes are made as a part the Center for whole genome sequencing for MTB project CWGSMTB (https://www.cwgsmtb.com/)
+# These codes were made as a part the Center for whole genome sequencing for MTB (CWGSMTB) project https://www.cwgsmtb.com/

-   #Analysis of the phylogeny of M. tuberculosis strains collected as part of a prospective observational study
+      Analysis of the phylogeny of M. tuberculosis strains collected as part of a prospective observational Exit_Rif study

 EvolView (http://www.evolgenius.info/evolview) and iTOL (http://itol.embl.de) are online tools for displaying, managing and customizing phylogenetic trees.
 With tese tools, you can: